As you probably know, scammers are constantly using phishing attempts to try to steal the login info for our financial accounts.

 The use of the British spelling is a huge clue that the message was written by someone who speaks and writes British English.

-PayPal is an American company and all of their official emails are written using American English.
+PayPal is an American company and all of their official emails to American customers are written using American English.

 The reason I took the time to point all of these clues out is because they can help identify fraudulent emails that appear to have been sent by other companies as well as PayPal.

 Most every company in America has strict guidelines for the format and text of their emails.